-The 2020 Credit Facility originally provided for \$500 million of commitments from the Lenders to the Borrower, comprised of \$400 million in term loans (the "2020 Term Loan Facility") and a \$100 million facility available for revolving loans (the "2020 Revolving Credit Facility").
-Under the 2020 Revolving Credit Facility, a \$30 million sublimit was originally available for letters of credit and a \$20 million sublimit remains available for swingline loans.
+The 2020 Credit Facility had a maturity date of March 2025 and originally provided for \$500 million of commitments from the Lenders to the Borrower, comprised of \$400 million in term loans (the "2020 Term Loan Facility") and a \$100 million facility available for revolving loans (the "2020 Revolving Credit Facility").
+Under the 2020 Revolving Credit Facility, a \$30 million sublimit was originally available for letters of credit and a \$20 million sublimit was available for swingline loans.

-The indebtedness and other obligations under the 2020 Credit Facility are unconditionally guaranteed on a senior secured basis by the Company, Edgewater Networks, Inc., a wholly-owned subsidiary of the Company, and GENBAND Inc., a wholly-owned subsidiary of the Company (together, the "Guarantors").
-The 2020 Credit Facility is secured by first-priority liens on substantially all of the assets of the Borrower and the Guarantors, including substantially all of the assets of the Company.
+The indebtedness and other obligations under the 2020 Credit Facility were unconditionally guaranteed on a senior secured basis by the Company, Edgewater Networks, Inc., a wholly-owned subsidiary of the Company, and GENBAND Inc., a wholly-owned subsidiary of the Company (together, the "Guarantors").
+The 2020 Credit Facility was secured by first-priority liens on substantially all of the assets of the Borrower and the Guarantors, including substantially all of the assets of the Company.

-The 2020 Credit Facility requires compliance with certain financial covenants, including a minimum Consolidated Fixed Charge Coverage Ratio and a maximum Consolidated Net Leverage Ratio (each as defined in the 2020 Credit Facility, and each tested on a quarterly basis).
+The 2020 Credit Facility required compliance with certain financial covenants, including a minimum Consolidated Fixed Charge Coverage Ratio and a maximum Consolidated Net Leverage Ratio (each as defined in the 2020 Credit Facility, and each tested on a quarterly basis).